KankakeeCommunityCollege/newsroom-commit-history/_drafts/seminar---infectious-diseases.md

 The “Shampoos, Tattoos & Barbeques” seminar will offer an up-to-the minute update on issues in infectious diseases.

 The presenter, Barb Bancroft, will share information about new vaccines, diseases and drugs.
-Bancroft also will review eight new trends, including global warming and travel; bioterrorism; bood-borne illnesses; and infectious agents and their relationship to acute and chronic disease.
+Bancroft also will review eight new trends, including global warming and travel; bioterrorism; blood-borne illnesses; and infectious agents and their relationship to acute and chronic disease.

 The session meets Thursday, Sept.
 20 form 8:30 a.m. - 4 p.m. at KCC in the Auditorium.
 Course no. is HLTH 394A.A13.
 Cost is $79, and includes materials and six contact hours for respiratory care technicians, nurses, and nursing home administrators.
 Contact hours will be awarded following successful attendance at the event.